ACCT 225 Survey of Financial and Managerial Accounting • 5 Cr.

 After completing this class, students should be able to:

-- Analyze and classify accounting information.
+- Analyze and distinguish accounting standards and principles.